The Pursuit of Happiness

-Our happiness should not be contingent upon the way you expect other people to think, speak, and act.
-Do not set standards that whether your relatives, boyfriend, girlfriend, husband, wife, children, parents, friends, co-workers, boss, leaders, neighbor, or a stranger, like it or not, should comply with.
+Our happiness should not be contingent upon the way we expect other people to think, speak, and act.
+Do not set standards that whether your relatives, boyfriend, girlfriend, husband, wife, children, parents, friends, co-workers, boss, leaders, neighbor or a stranger, like it or not, should comply with.
 You will be gravely disappointed if you expect other people to behave and think exactly the way you want.

 Happy you will certainly become if you acquire the knowledge and skills that would enable you to achieve success in your chosen field of endeavor.
-Through it you will earn the recognition and respect of your fellowmen bringing you immeasurable amount of self-esteem.
+Through it, you will earn the recognition and respect of your fellowmen bringing you an immeasurable amount of self-esteem.

 True happiness comes from within thus there are people asserting that it (happiness) is actually a decision we make and not a goal that we try to achieve.
 But if we consider it as an “end,” the “means” of getting it should not be anybody or anything but what we become as a person.

 Happiness is our reward when we succeed in our efforts to become, not perfect for perfection can never be achieved, but the best version of ourselves.
 When we become the best of what we could be, we can live our lives to the fullest and become productive members of both our family and society.